-☐ The providers in our network are listed in the Provider Directory . ☐ Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in and has not opted out of Medicare.
-Except for emergency care, we cannot pay a provider who is not eligible to participate in and has opted out of Medicare.
-If you go to a provider who is not eligible to participate in and has opted out of Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in and have not opted out of Medicare.
+☐ The providers in our network are listed in the Provider Directory . ☐ Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
+If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
+Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.